Harm justified as deserved

 This model helps explain why that never felt like love.

 It reframes harm as help—pain as discipline, shame as a motivator.
+It teaches that consequences only count if they wound.
+And it turns retaliation into something that looks like accountability.

 4.3.0 – Introduction — The Punishment Model